Consultation on proposed Government Procurement Rules 4th Edition

 • the Draft Government Procurement Charter

-The new Rules on Broader Outcomes refer to forthcoming guidance, which is intended to be released before the new rules come into effect, and will be consulted on as it is being developed.
-Guidance that is under development is marked by square brackets.
+The new Rules on Broader Outcomes refer to guidance released before the new rules came into effect, which was consulted on as it was being developed.
+Guidance that was under development is marked by square brackets.

 A draft Government Procurement Charter, which sets out Governments’ expectations for how agencies should conduct their procurement activity, is included in the Government Procurement Rules 4th edition.